DimitrijeDobrota/stamen/README.md

 After writing a configuration file, run `stamen <config file>` which will create source file and include file in the current directory with the name as the configuration file but with extensions `.cpp` and `.hpp` respectively.
-You can create  files with extensions `.c` and `.h` by appending adding `--c` flag to the command line arguments.

-Include file will contain declarations for all of the menu functions.
+Include file will contain declarations for all of the menu functions, as well as the class to be used in this specific menu instance.
 You should include this file in your code.

-Source file contains definitions for the menu functions.
-It also includes `shared.h` file which should contain declarations for all of the free functions you have specified in the configuration.
-The name of the file with free functions can be changed with `--header NAME` flag;

-Custom display function to be used can be set with `-d FUNC` flag.
-Specified function will be forward-declared according to `stamen_display_f`, so you don't have to worry about doing it yourself.

-Generated source file should be compiled with the rest of your code.
-If `stamen_builtin_display` is not used, there is no need to link with the stamen library.
+Generated source file should be compiled with the rest of your code, as it contains definitions for the menu functions.

+User should give a definition of `menu_t::visit(const menu_t& menu)`, that actually renders the menu end prompts the user for action.

-You can call any function to display the menu starting from that specific pane.
+You can call any function to display the menu starting from that specific panel.

 ### Custom display function

-Please refer to the implementation of `stamen_builtin_display` to get a general idea of the direction.
+Please refer to the implementation in `example/static.cpp` to get a general idea of the direction.

-A display function should have `int name(const char*, const stamen_item_t[], int)` signature as prescribed by `stamen_display_f`.

 After prompting user to select one of the items all you have to do is call a function pointed to by the callback field on selected item to invoke the next